siddharthgauts/siddharthgauts/README.md

 -🤖 I'm a coding enthusiast and MERN stack developer.
 I love to solve problems and develop Web Apps in JavaScript and TypeScript.

--💻 Solved 400+ questions on Data Structure and Algorithms on multiple platforms.
+-💻 Solved 400+ questions on Data Structure and Algorithms on diffferent platforms.

 - 💬 Ask me about **React, Web Apps, Coding problems, AI**